 What’s at stake is the assessment that we might lose our dignity, show up as lacking integrity, or come across as a fraud.
 “What if my work doesn’t live up to mine or someone else’s standards?”

-The last thing most women want is to appear grandeur, more powerful, or more capable than others – especially if, heaven forbid, someone finds out that we’re a fraud.
+The last thing most women want is to appear grander, more powerful, or more capable than others – especially if, heaven forbid, someone finds out that we’re a fraud.

 Dignity matters to us.